 How to present your bin/bag for emptying

-Bin lids should be fully closed.
+Bin and bag lids should be fully closed.
 If your wheeled bins are too heavy to be handled safely, or contain the incorrect type of materials, they will not be emptied.
 If this happens you will be notified of the reason for the non-collection.

 Wrap any sharp objects securely.
 Do not put items in your wheeled bins or blue bag that could be a health and safety hazard to the collectors.
 Please return the bins and blue bag back onto your property as soon as possible after collection.